wp-plugins/clicface-trombi/readme.txt

 = What are the requirements to install the Clicface Trombi plugin? = To use Clicface Trombi, you must first install the [Piklist plugin](http://wordpress.org/extend/plugins/piklist/).
 Piklist is a Framework for WordPress that we used to develop Clicface Trombi.
 Piklist is free and open source.

+You can check more FAQ [on our website](http://www.clicface.com/faq).

 = What languages are available for Clicface Trombi? = Languages currently available are: